-Metallic Mother of the Bride Dresses – Perfect for Winter
+Metallic Winter Mother of the Bride Dresses

 You’ll never go wrong in a metallic dress, and close to Christmas gold is a festive choice.
 This is the time of year for glistening Christmas trees and sparkly lights, so if you want to shine, a metallic gown is lovely.

-Gold or Silver Works Year Round
+Gold or Silver Works Year-Round

 Of course, silver also works if you prefer a cooler metallic shade.
 Women with ash hair or pinky skin generally look better in silver than gold.
-This icy blue lace dress with hints of silver is especially nice in winter because it looks like a frosty snowflake.
+This icy blue lace dress with hints of silver is especially lovely in winter because it looks like a frosty snowflake.

-Just think how gorgeous these lovely metallic dresses would look at an evening wedding by candlelight at the reception, or next to twinkling Christmas lights.
+Just think how gorgeous these lovely metallic dresses would look at an evening wedding by candlelight at the reception or next to twinkling Christmas lights.

 Jewel Toned Mother of the Bride Dresses Rule

-Saphire Blue, Ruby Red, Emerald Green, Royal Purple…rich, deep, clear jewel tones that remind us of royalty are stunning in winter and make excellent color choices for the Mother of the Bride or Groom.
-These colors never date and are jaw-dropping set against black and white, so just imagine how fabulous you will look in the wedding photos next to the bride or groom.
+Sapphire Blue, Ruby Red, Emerald Green, Royal Purple…rich, deep, clear jewel tones that remind us of royalty are stunning in winter and make excellent color choices for the Mother of the Bride or Groom.
+These colors never date and are jaw-dropping set against black and white, so imagine how fabulous you will look in the wedding photos next to the bride or groom.

 MOB Dresses with Rich Textures/Fabrics Suit the Season